jetro30087/Ollogger/README.md

 ### Managing Logs

-- Create new logs using the "+" button in the sidebar
+- Create new logs using the "+Create Assistant" button in the sidebar
 - Switch between logs using the sidebar
 - Rename or delete logs as needed
 - Export logs in JSON or CSV format